jacky1107/40575042H_SLAM_A1/README.md

 ``

 This example will detect object with color blue.
-And green point is predicted value of Kalman value.
+And green point is predicted value of Kalman filter.
 Red point is true point which is centroid of object.

 The result shows that the green point will track the red point as much as possible.